Extending the trapping theorem to provide local stability guarantees for quadratically nonlinear models: Results

 In the original trapping SINDy work~\cite{kaptanoglu2021promoting}, new, provably globally stable models for the cylinder wake were found.
 In the present work, reusing the identical dataset described in that work, we extend these results by providing new locally-stable models, including one in which the enstrophy

-computed using the DNS, is used as the Lyapunov matrix in Eq.~\eqref{eq:lyapunov_function}.
+computed using the direct numerical simulation (DNS), is used as the Lyapunov matrix in Eq.~\eqref{eq:lyapunov_function}.
 Both trapping SINDy models show improved accuracy with respect to the POD-Galerkin model in recovering the true limit cycle dynamics in Fig.~\ref{fig:von_karman_enstrophy}.